-Heather leads the IWV team, where she uses her passion for education and helping people make informed decisions to create a vision and overall strategy for IWV’s efforts.
+Heather leads the IWV team as CEO, where she uses her passion for education and helping people make informed decisions to create a vision and overall strategy for IWV’s efforts.

 Heather has been involved in numerous organizations that share the mission of improving people’s lives by creating a better, fairer, more innovative and prosperous country.
 Heather serves as chairman of the Independent Women's Forum (IWV’s sister organization) and she is also on the board of the Hoover Institution at Stanford University and The Philanthropy Roundtable.
 In addition, she is on the NY board of UBS's mutual funds, and a member of the Council on Foreign Relations.
 She was named as one of the "50 Most Influential People" by Campaigns & Elections magazine for her issue advocacy and being a thought leader.